 Oceanic Puffer, Lagocephalus lagocephalus

-The Oceanic Puffer has an elongated body whose width is 21 – 25% of standard length.
-The head and upper body is a dark blue green with gray brown tones.
-The sides are silver with black spots and the undersides are white.
-They have two toned anal and pectoral fins (upper third transparent, lower two-thirds dark) and the caudal and dorsal fins are dark.
-The head is large, projecting and blunt, with large elevated eyes, and a small mouth and a long snout that is longer than the distance between the eyes.
+The Oceanic Puffers have elongated bodies with a depth that is 21 – 25% of standard length.
+Their head and upper body are dark blue green with gray brown tones.
+Their sides are silver with black spots and their undersides are white.
+Their anal and pectoral fins are two-toned (upper third transparent, lower two-thirds dark) and their caudal and dorsal fins are dark.
+Their head is large, projecting, and blunt, with large elevated eyes.
+They have a small mouth and a long snout that is longer than the distance between their eyes.
 They have strong powerful teeth.
-The pointed anal and dorsal fins are mid-sized, similar in shape and location with short bases and are found well back in the body.
+Their pointed anal and dorsal fins are mid-sized and similar in shape and location, have short bases, and are found well back on their body.
 They have a slender caudal fin base and a slightly concave caudal fin with a longer lower lobe.
-The body skin is smooth with the exception that there are small spines that run from the chin to the anus on the ventral side.
-Overall the skin is tough and they are without scales.
+Their body skin is smooth with the exception of small spines that run from the chin to the anus on their ventral side.
+Overall their skin is tough and scaleless.

-The Oceanic Puffer is not normally taken by via hook and line with the majority of collections made by trawl nets.
-The amount, if any, of tetrodotoxin contained in their body and the related concerns about the potential health threat to humans from eating this fish is unknown.
-Until this is well documented I do not recommend the human consumption of this species.
+The Oceanic Puffers are not normally taken via hook and line and the majority of collections are made by trawl nets.
+The amount, if any, of tetrodotoxin contained in their bodies and the related concerns about the potential health threat to humans from eating this fish is unknown.
+Until this is well documented I do not recommend this species for human consumption.